 Thus, how can a low-caste represent national pride?
 Low caste must not claim dignity, let alone pride.
 The dignity of a low-caste threatens the corruption of religion of upper caste.
 To elevate their absurd aspirations and achievements to echelons of national pride!!
 How can then I brand my caste pride as national pride?
 All fault of this Constitution.
 Giving rights to women and Dalits.
 Considering them humans!!
 And that so equal to US!!
 Ghor Kalyug!!

-Unlike the upper castes, Dalits don’t have a social security net.
-They occupy the lowest position in terms of economic capacity.
+Unlike the upper castes, Dalits do not have a social security net.
+They occupy the lowest position in terms of economic and financial capacity.
 While the Constitution explicitly guaranteeing them access to all social spaces and public places, the truth is that they are still socially boycotted from public places and social gatherings.
 She, like many in her community, does not have the financial capabilities to afford the training, diet and facilities.
 A national level player, but she can mostly be found driving an auto or delivering Pizzas.
-Having merit is a greater crime after-all for a dalit, than the slurs they face everyday for availing reservation.
+Having merit is a greater crime for a dalit after-all, than being slurred everyday for availing reservation.
 There are thousands of such stories in every arena of Indian socio-political affairs, millions of such dreams, which are immolated everyday on the pyres of the Caste system.
 Sports therefore, is no different, nor is it isolated from such influence.

 Dr. Ambedkar would often highlight such kind of isolation which Dalits face in everyday life.
 He says: “Untouchability is the lowest depth to which the degradation of a human being can be carried.
 To be poor is bad but not so bad as to be an Untouchable.
 The poor can be proud.
 The Untouchable cannot be.
 To be reckoned low is bad but it is not so bad as to be an Untouchable.
 The low can rise above his status.
 An Untouchable cannot.
 To be suffering is bad but not so bad as to be an Untouchable.
 They shall some day be comforted.
 An Untouchable cannot hope for this.
 To have to be meek is bad but it is not so bad as to be an Untouchable.
 The meek if they do not inherit the earth may at least be strong.
 The Untouchable cannot hope for that.”[11]